-The unique features of Snowdonia’s landscape have inspired the names of the houses, fields, villages and towns of the National Park.
+The unique features of Eryri’s landscape have inspired the names of the houses, fields, villages and towns of the National Park.

-The wealth of place names in Snowdonia needs to be protected and respected.
+The wealth of place names in Eryri needs to be protected and respected.

-Understanding and learning about place names can demonstrate the innate relationship between the land, culture and language of Snowdonia.
+Understanding and learning about place names can demonstrate the innate relationship between the land, culture and language of Eryri.

-Place names are a treasure trove that tell the story of Wales and connect the present day with the people who lived in Snowdonia over the centuries.
+Place names are a treasure trove that tell the story of Wales and connect the present day with the people who lived in Eryri over the centuries.

 By looking at place names, it is almost possible to relive the ordinary lives, the struggles, the battles fought and the splendour of these places.